-After Turkill's departure it fell to Waldeof, Earl of Huntingdon, who married Judith, niece to the Conqueror, from whom it descended to the royal line of Scotland
+After Turkill's departure it fell to Waldeof, Earl of Huntingdon, who married Judith, niece to the Conqueror, from whom it descended to the royal line of Scotland. "

 Accordingly, the place name literally means "The king's manor, the royal estate," from the Old Scandinavian word "konunger" + the Old English word "tun."
 It was listed twice in the Domesday Book of 1086, once as Coninctune and secondly as Cunitone.

 Early History of the Conintone family

 This web page shows only a small excerpt of our Conintone research.
-Another 195 words (14 lines of text) covering the years 1086, 1273, 1273, 1273 and 1340 are included under the topic Early Conintone History in all our PDF Extended History products and printed products wherever possible.
+Another 98 words (7 lines of text) covering the years 1086, 1273, 1273, 1273 and 1340 are included under the topic Early Conintone History in all our PDF Extended History products and printed products wherever possible.

 Conintone Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Conintone include Connington, Connigton, Conitone, Conyton, Coniton, Conintone and many more.

 Early Notables of the Conintone family (pre 1700)

 More information is included under the topic Early Conintone Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Conintone family